 Industrial-Craft.
-Artisan-related crafts and industrial processes that are more intensive uses, such as small-scale metalworking, glassblowing, furniture making, and small-scale food production that includes preparation, processing, canning, or packaging of food products.
+Artisan-related crafts and industrial processes that are more intensive uses, such as small-scale metalworking, glassblowing, furniture making, and small-scale food production that includes preparation, processing, canning, or packaging of food products, and a contractor's or tradesperson's business such as building, mechanical, electrical, painting, or plumbing professionals and related services such as showrooms and points of sale.
+Light assembly activity unrelated to manufacturing operations may occur.
 Micro-breweries, micro-distilleries, and micro-wineries are regulated separately from craft industrial.